 Help with locating and obtaining references vital to one's research is always important when initiating research.
 The bibliographic database was compiled and is constantly maintained by Henri D. Grissino-Mayer, and placed online with the immense help of Michéle Kaennel Dobbertin at the Swiss Federal Institute of Forest, Snow and Landscape Research, Birmensdorf, Switzerland.

-The Tree-Ring Bulletin (now called Tree-Ring Research), begun in 1934 as the official newsletter of the newly-formed Tree-Ring Society, was the first journal to provide an outlet for research about tree rings.
+The Tree-Ring Bulletin (renamed Tree-Ring Research in 2001), begun in 1934 as the official newsletter of the newly-formed Tree-Ring Society, was the first journal to provide an outlet for research about tree rings.
 In 1983, the journal Dendrochronologia appeared, providing an additional and important outlet for tree-ring research with an emphasis on European research.
 The next page will provide information about these journals and many more!

 Learn More about Tree-Ring Research

 This association is particularly aimed at research groups and individual scientists working primarily in Europe, especially those new to the field who wish to learn more about their nearby colleagues.
 These web page are well-organized, very colorful, very entertaining, and very informative.
 Go here to learn more about the association, upcoming conferences, discussion groups, and databases.
 Interestingly, you can upload information about your own group, such as recent publications.
 Joining the ATR is extremely easy with their Membership page!

 This society is the oldest organization